DHTMLX/docs-suite/docs/grid/usage.md

 ### Enabling data grouping

 To use the row data grouping functionality in Grid, you need to apply the [`group`](grid/api/grid_group_config.md) configuration property of Grid.
-You can set the `group` property to *true* to enable grouping, or to specify it as a configuration object to [configure data grouping ](#configuring-data-grouping).
+You can set the `group` property to *true* to enable grouping, or specify it as a configuration object to [configure data grouping](#configuring-data-grouping).

 ~~~jsx {5}
 const grid = new dhx.Grid("grid_container", {